-- Copy AI log to SD card All log data - The third option:
+· Copy Al log to SD card - All log data

 All log data, this option copies all data logged for the system to the SD card.

 The BlueLinQ Pro controller can copy over all of the log data generated from the system in an automated process and save it to the SD card daily.
 This option can be accessed in the following submenu below: